ttscoff/doing/README.md

 Possible uses:

-- Define custom HTML output on a per-project basis using the html_template option for custom templates.
+- Define custom HTML or Markdown output on a per-project basis using the html_template option for custom templates.
 Customize time tracking reports based on project or client.
 - Define `default_tags` for a project so that every time you `doing now` from within that project directory or its subfolders, it gets tagged with that project automatically.

 Any part of the configuration can be copied into these local files and modified.
 You only need to include the parts you want to change or add.